Floe-Project/Floe/docs/src/installation/installer.md

 Floe is backwards-compatible.
 This means that you can install a new version of Floe over an old version.
 The installer does this automatically.

 ### The old Mirage installer
-Previous, when Floe was known as Mirage, the installer would also install sample libraries.
+Previously, when Floe was known as Mirage, the installer would also install sample libraries.
 This is no longer the case.
 For Floe, sample libraries have a separate installation process.

 Additionally, the installer used to require an internet connection and an account or download-ticket.
 For Floe, the installer is just a simple offline program with no credentials required.